phillbush/xmenu/README.md

 	     writes the selected item into standard output.

 	     The options are as follows:

+	     -f      Enable file system navigation.
+If this flag is set, any menu item whose output begins with a slash is interpreted as the path to a directory.
+Entering this item will open a menu containing the entries of that directory, so the user can navigate the contents of the directory with xmenu.
+When an item is selected, its absolute path is output prefixed with "file:".
+A directory's path can be output by selecting it with the middle mouse button.

 	     -N name
 	             Specifiy the res_name member of the XClassHint(3) property.
 Ar